 1 ship sunk, total tonnage 7,176 GRT

 |U-1202||27 Jan 1944||9 May 1945||2 patrols (118 days)|

 For more than three years he served in several air squadrons, including Kampfgeschwader 26, the only air group in the Luftwaffe which was equipped with air torpedoes.

-In April 1943 Thomsen left the Luftwaffe and undertook the usual training to become a U-boat commander.
+In April 1943 Thomsen left the Luftwaffe and went through standard training to become a U-boat commander.

 On 27 January, 1944 Kptlt.
 Rolf Thomsen commissioned U-1202.
 The boat made two patrols in the North Atlantic.
 Thomsen attacked many ships on these patrols, but most of his reported hits and sinkings could not be confirmed after the war, and he is only credited with one ship sunk.

 Following Germany's surrender in May 1945 he spent eight months in British captivity.
 After the war he joined the Bundesmarine (Federal German Navy) and retired with the rank of Flottillenadmiral (Admiral of the Fleet).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.